Brandon-Rozek/website/content/blog/2018-01-22-identifying-misspelled-words-dataset-hunspell.md

   - 'a:1:{i:0;s:60:"https://twitter.com/B_RozekJournal/status/955308388384235521";}'
 tags: []
 ---
-This article is based on one written by [Markus Konrad](https://datascience.blog.wzb.eu/author/markus_konrad/) at this link <a href='https://datascience.blog.wzb.eu/2016/07/13/autocorrecting-misspelled-words-in-python-using-hunspell/' target='_blank' >https://datascience.blog.wzb.eu/2016/07/13/autocorrecting-misspelled-words-in-python-using-hunspell/</a>
+This article is based on one written by [Markus Konrad](https://datascience.blog.wzb.eu/author/markus_konrad/) at this link [https://datascience.blog.wzb.eu/2016/07/13/autocorrecting-misspelled-words-in-python-using-hunspell/](https://datascience.blog.wzb.eu/2016/07/13/autocorrecting-misspelled-words-in-python-using-hunspell/).

 I assume in this article that you have hunspell and it's integration with python installed.
 If not, please refer to the article mention above and follow the prerequisite steps.